Creative Arts & Industries (new programme)

-This new undergraduate programme will offer you a unique opportunity to engage creatively and critically with all the artistic fields covered by the School of Culture and Creative Arts: film, television, music, theatre, art and design and digital media.
+This undergraduate programme offers a unique opportunity to critically engage with a broad range of creative arts and industries.
+It draws on the expertise of staff from across the School of Culture and Creative Arts who specialize in film, television, music, theatre, art and design and digital media.

 You will develop the industry awareness, collaborative skills and reflective practice needed to work in the cultural and creative industries.